Because Your Data, Is Your Data.

 While the PoliteMail application primarily stores recipient names and email addresses, this data is considered personally identifiable information and is protected as customer confidential information.
 Encryption at all levels reduces the customer data attack surface area.
 Although encryption does not provide complete isolation of data from systems administrators, we have employed multi-level access controls with separation of key access, systems access and data access to further reduce risk.

-- TLS 1.2 enforced for all data in transit
+- HTTPS TLS 1.2 enforced for all data in transit

 - AES 256 data encryption for storage and backups